-The Amsterdam Light Festival (ALF) is back for its eighth year and there’s new artists, new installations and a new theme.
+The Amsterdam Light Festival (ALF) is back for its eighth year and there are new artists, new installations, and a new theme.
 There’s more to this wintertime spectacular than a few flashing bulbs, though.
 Every year Amsterdam becomes the playground for international artists showing off conceptual work that would feel just as at home in any modern art museum as it would in Amsterdam’s famous canal ring.

 Make the most of the lights with a canal cruise

 If you arrive in Amsterdam during winter, a canal cruise might be at the bottom of your to-do list, but it’s time to reconsider.
 The best place to see the lights is from the water, and you’re going to stay a whole lot warmer on a boat than you will on foot.

 Most of Amsterdam’s major canal cruise companies are offering deals, but we’ve listed some of our favorites below.

 With heating onboard as well as glühwein (mulled wine) – not to mention a roof to keep the rain out – you’ll stay toasty and enjoy a unique view of the lights.